Render preview of content with changes (Rmd's and md's are checked)

 By default, all automation steps and checks will run.
 Based on the requirements of your course, you have the flexibility to enable or disable specific features by modifying the settings in the config_automation.yml file.
-Simply adjust the options to “yes” or “no” accordingly.
+Simply adjust the options to “true” or “false” accordingly.

 The config_automation.yml file looks like this: